alaphora/birtdaylogy3/README.md

-# 💖 Anniversary 2.0 Website
+# 🎂 Birthday Surprise V2 – A Modern & Emotional Birthday Gift

-Celebrate love in style with Anniversary 2.0 - a beautifully crafted website experience.
-With elegant UI, romantic animations, and personalized messages, it transforms a simple ‘Happy Anniversary’ into a heartfelt and unforgettable moment✨❤️
+Celebrate someone’s birthday in a unique and heart-touching way with this new version of the "Birthday Surprise" website.
+This version includes beautiful animations, confetti, a photo slideshow, and a special countdown – all crafted to create an unforgettable moment. 💖

-> ⚠️ This is a **free version**, so some features like background music, game screen, some animations are not included.
-Premium version includes all features.
+> ⚠️ This is a **free version**, so some features like background music, animations and message cards are not included.
+Premium version includes full photo gallery, music, animations and personal message cards.
 If you want premium code then DM me on Instagram.

 ---